ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 The definition of the frequency slot depends on the WDM grid type:

-* In case of CWDM fixed-grid, defined in {{ITU-T_G.694.2}}, the frequency slot is defined by a fixed CWDM channel spacing (cwdm-ch-spc-type) and by the nominal central wavelength which is computed as described in {{?RFC6205}}:
+- In case of CWDM fixed-grid, defined in {{ITU-T_G.694.2}}, the frequency slot is defined by a fixed CWDM channel spacing (cwdm-ch-spc-type) and by the nominal central wavelength which is computed as described in {{?RFC6205}}.
+The formula in {{?RFC6205}} is copied here for reader convenience:

 ~~~~
-      lambda = 1471 nm + N x channel spacing (measured in nm)
+      lambda = 1471 nm + n * channel spacing (measured in nm)
 ~~~~

+> where 'n' is defined in {{?RFC6205}} as integer (positive, negative, or 0)

-* In case of DWDM fixed-grid, defined in {{ITU-T_G.694.1}}, the frequency slot is defined by a fixed DWDM channel spacing (dwdm-ch-spc-type) and by the nominal central frequency, which is computed as described in {{?RFC6205}}:
+- In case of DWDM fixed-grid, defined in {{ITU-T_G.694.1}}, the frequency slot is defined by a fixed DWDM channel spacing (dwdm-ch-spc-type) and by the nominal central frequency, which is computed as described in {{?RFC6205}}.
+The formula in {{?RFC6205}} is copied here for reader convenience:

 ~~~~
-      f = 193100.000 GHz + N x channel spacing (measured in GHz)
+      f = 193100.000 GHz + n * channel spacing (measured in GHz)
 ~~~~

+> where 'n' is defined in {{?RFC6205}} as integer (positive, negative, or 0)

-* In case of DWDM flexible-grid, defined in {{ITU-T_G.694.1}}, the frequency slot is defined by the slot width and by the nominal central frequency, which are computed, based on the slot width granularity (SWG, fixed at 12.5GHz in {{ITU-T_G.694.1}}), and of the nominal central frequency granularity (NCFG, fixed at 6.25GHz in {{ITU-T_G.694.1}}) respectively, as described in {{?RFC7699}}:
+- In case of DWDM flexible-grid, defined in {{ITU-T_G.694.1}}, the frequency slot is defined by the slot width and by the nominal central frequency, which are computed, based on the slot width granularity (SWG, fixed at 12.5GHz in {{ITU-T_G.694.1}}), and of the nominal central frequency granularity (NCFG, fixed at 6.25GHz in {{ITU-T_G.694.1}}) respectively, as described in {{?RFC7698}} and {{?RFC7699}}.
+The formulas in {{?RFC7699}} can be generalized as follows:

 ~~~~
-      SW = M x SWG (measured in GHz)
+      SW = m * SWG (measured in GHz)
-      f = 193100.000 GHz + N x NCFG (measured in GHz)
+      f = 193100.000 GHz + N * NCFG (measured in GHz)
 ~~~~

+> where 'n' is defined in {{?RFC7699}} as integer (positive, negative, or 0) and 'm' is defined in {{?RFC7698}} as an integer greater than or equal to 1.

-The definition of the channel spacing, NCFG and SWG in the YANG model are defined to support modelling of vendor-specific values (e.g., finer vendor-specific granularity for NCFG and SWG).
+The definition of the channel spacing, NCFG and SWG in the YANG model have been generalized to support modelling of vendor-specific values (e.g., finer vendor-specific granularity for NCFG and SWG).

 The WDM Label Range represents the frequency slots that are available for WDM LSPs to be set up over a given WDM Link.

-The WDM Label Range is defined by the label-restriction list, defined in {{!I-D.ietf-teas-rfc8776-update}}, which, for WDM, should be augmented using the l0-label-range-info grouping (for WSON only models) or the flexi-grid-label-range-info grouping (for DWDM flexible-grid only models) or the wdm-label-range-info grouping (for models that supports both WSON and DWDM flexible-grid).
+The WDM Label Range is defined by augmenting the label-restriction list, defined in {{!I-D.ietf-teas-rfc8776-update}}, with WDM technology-specific attributes, using the l0-label-range-info grouping (for WSON only models) or the flexi-grid-label-range-info grouping (for DWDM flexible-grid only models) or the wdm-label-range-info grouping (for models that supports both WSON and DWDM flexible-grid).

 Each entry in the label-restriction list represents either the range of the available central wavelength values (in case of CWDM fixed-grid) or the range of the available nominal central frequencies values (in case of DWDM fixed or flexible grids): the grid-type attribute defines the type of grid for each entry of the list.

-In case of DWDM flexible grid, each entry in the label-restriction list represents also the range of the supported slot width values based on the following attributes, defined in {{?RFC7699}}:
+In case of DWDM flexible grid, each entry in the label-restriction list represents also the range of the supported slot width values based on the following attributes, defined based on concepts used in {{?RFC7699}}:

 * slot-width-granularity, which represents the minimum space between slot widths;